Confirmation

 • Grade 9:

-• Sundays AM 10:15 – 11:30 AM September - May
+• Sundays AM September - May

 • Grade 10:

-• Mondays 6:00 – 7:30 PM September – December
+• Mondays 6:00 – 7:30 PM September – May (a few sessions will be on Wednesdays)

-• Immediate Preparation is a formal period of preparation a few months prior to the sacrament which occurs January through May 2025.
+• Immediate Preparation is a formal period of preparation a few months prior to the sacrament which occurs January through May.
 This formal period of Confirmation Preparation includes:

-• Service Opportunities
+4. Service and Prayer Opportunities

-• Candidate and Sponsor Workshop (Wednesday, April 2nd at 6:30pm)
+5. Candidate and Sponsor Workshop

-• Chrism Mass (optional attendance, date TBA)
+6. Chrism Mass (optional attendance, date TBA)

-• Rehearsal (Date TBA)
+7. Rehearsal (Date TBA)

-• Sacrament of Confirmation (Date TBA)
+8. Sacrament of Confirmation (Date TBA, determined by Bishop's Office)

 • Additional Opportunities - Candidates will complete 5 YM Opportunities

-• Our goal is to encourage our youth to know God, be actively engaged in their faith, and become life-long well catechised Catholics.
+• Our goal is to encourage our youth to know God, be actively engaged in their faith, and become life-long well catechized Catholics.
 As they prepare to make the Sacrament of Confirmation, we hope these additional opportunities will enrich their faith.

 Our Lady of Victory